Empowered to move forward

 “They call it the grand slam,” she explains, “because it has a more aggressive and holistic approach.”

 She’s s receiving both chemotherapy and immunotherapy.
-Because the trial is through HonorHealth Research and Innovation Institute, Susan is able to get all of her care in one place instead of going to multiple facilities for various therapies and tests.
+Because the trial is through HonorHealth Research Institute, Susan is able to get all of her care in one place instead of going to multiple facilities for various therapies and tests.
 Since she goes to treatment three times a week, she’s grateful for the convenience, especially during a time when she isn’t feeling her best.

 Ready to fight

 Susan is a busy professional with a leadership role at her company.
 Since her diagnosis, she has transitioned to part time so she can focus on the business of healing.

 So far, she’s showing promising results with the clinical trial, and House continues to be by her side to help her navigate her treatment and offer encouragement.